tdunning/t-digest/README.md

 (spoiler, the t-digest is much smaller and possibly 2 orders of magnitude more accurate than KLL).
 I would still like to see potential co-authors who could accelerate these submissions are encouraged to speak up!
-In the mean time, an
+In the meantime, an
 [archived pre-print of the main paper is available](https://arxiv.org/abs/1902.04023).

 In research areas, there are some ideas being thrown around about how to bring